M Coghlan FAQ

 Can we have donations to a charity?

-Donations can be sent to a charity – an online memorial page will be set up for each deceased person and this will include details of the funeral, and also allow donations to be made directly, which may then be gift-aided.
-Donations can also be handed in directly on the day or made over the phone by Card.
+Donations can be sent to a charity – an online memorial page will be set up for each deceased person and this will include details of the funeral venue, and also allow donations to be made directly, which may then be gift-aided.
+Donations can also be handed in directly through our offices or on the day, to the Funeral Director.

 What happens to the coffin after the Service?